Pjdur/voxel-sandbox-mmo/README.md

 # Minecraft-like Voxel Game

-This project is a Minecraft-like Voxel game.
+This project is a multiplayer version of https://github.com/Pjdur/voxel-sandbox, using a Node.js Websocker server.

 **Features:**